swagatk/Raspi_codes/genai_app/README.md

 sudo apt install -y python3-picamera2 pip3 install pillow
 ```
+Also, you need to enable the Picamera using `raspi-config` tool.

 ## Getting Bluetooth headphone/microphone to work properly
 You can use the Desktop Bluetooth application to connect to your wireless headset.
 Make sure that the following